Skip to navigation Skip to content

 Only use the residential address on a customer’s income tax return.
 Do not use the postal address as it may be the address of the customer’s tax agent.

-Issue an electronic ATO legal notice prior to accessing ATO systems, see the Individual Customer Details window help.
+Issue an electronic ATO legal notice before accessing ATO systems, see the Individual Customer Details window help.

 • current or past employers: available via ATO information, and